Kuban People's Republic

-The Kuban People's Republic or Kuban National Republic (Кубанская Народная Республика; Кубанська Народна Республiка, abbreviated as KPR or KNR, Cyrillic: КНР) was an anti-Bolshevik state during the Russian Civil War, comprising the territory of the Kuban region in Russia.
+The Kuban People's Republic or Kuban National Republic (Note: Russian: Кубанская Народная Республика, romanized: Kubanskaya Narodnaya Respublika; Ukrainian: Кубанська Народна Республiка, romanized: Kubanska Narodna Respublika, abbreviated as KPR or KNR, Cyrillic: КНР) was an anti-Bolshevik state during the Russian Civil War, comprising the territory of the Kuban region in Russia.

 The republic was proclaimed by the Kuban Rada on 28 January 1918 and declared its independence on 16 February.
 It included the entire territory of the former Kuban Oblast of the Russian Empire.
 During its brief independence, it unsuccessfully sought union with the Ukrainian People's Republic.
 The Kuban People's Republic was de facto occupied by the forces of Anton Denikin on 6 November 1919, before being fully occupied and annexed by the Soviets in the spring of 1920.

 History

 Background

 During the Russian Empire, the region of the Kuban was a Cossack territory.
 Like many similar provinces, its demographics constituted several differences from ordinary Russian governorates (guberniyas).
 The western regions belonged to the descendants of the Black Sea Cossack Host from Ukraine in 1792.
 The southern and eastern regions were made from the Caucasus Line Cossack Host, descendants of the Don Cossacks.

 The Kuban Cossacks were formed to guard the Russian borders against the Mountain peoples they fought in the Caucasus War (1817–1864).
 Kuban Cossacks sent large contingents to fight alongside the Imperial Russian Army in many wars and formed the Tsar's personal bodyguard.
 In return for such loyalty, they lived free from taxes in a semi-independent way, with various privileges.
 The military nature of their lifestyle was mirrored in the administration of the region, where stanitsa settlements had much more autonomy than traditional Russian villages, electing a local Ataman (commander).
 The notion promoted by the government in the 19th century was that the Cossack Hosts had a special and unique bond with the Emperor and were personally loyal to him rather than Russia.

 However, during the reforms of Tsar Alexander II, the pacified Kuban Oblast was heavily invested in and extensive peasant migrants from Russian, Armenian and Ukrainian provinces migrated to cultivate the land.
 The question of land ownership caused extensive friction between the peasants and the Cossacks, and often resulted in the latter's action to ensure its ownership.
 The Cossacks called the non-Cossack peoples living beside them inogorodyne ("outlanders"), a rather disparaging and insulting term.